Motion Picture Film Guidance: Storing Motion Picture Film

 In the absence of ideal storage conditions, films can still survive for decades as long as they are kept in a stable environment that is not too hot, too dry, or too wet.
-Find an area with stably low temperatures, low humidity, and protection from flooding, air pollutants, and sunlight.
+Find an area with stable low temperatures, low humidity, and protection from flooding, air pollutants, and sunlight.
 A closet or cabinet on the main floor of a building are often the best choice.
 A film stored there will fare much better than a film stored in a basement or attic with extreme fluctuations in temperature or humidity.

 Avoid storing your motion picture film in a non-climate-controlled basement or on the floor where water, insects, or rodents might damage it.
-Damp conditions may accelerate conditions such as Damp conditions may accelerate conditions such as vinegar syndrome or encourage mold growth on the film.
+Damp conditions may accelerate conditions such as vinegar syndrome or encourage mold growth on the film.
 Insects and rodents may eat film emulsion.

 Where can I find more information?

 - IPI Storage Guide for Acetate Film from the Image Permanence Institute